-Health professionals are an essential service and support for parents and carers of children with asthma in helping ensure they are ‘asthma ready’ for school.
+Health professionals are an essential service and support for parents and carers of kids with asthma in helping ensure they are ‘asthma-ready’ for school.

-Every year there is a well-documented spike in asthma flare-ups when children return to school after the summer break.
-This results in an increased reliance on health care resources – Emergency Department visits, hospitalisations, and GP presentations; and days off school.
-Not only is this unsettling for children as they start a new year at school, but often it impacts on time off work for the parents/carers also.
+Every year there is a well-documented spike in asthma flare-ups when kids return to school after the summer break.
+This results in an increased reliance on health care resources – Emergency Department visits, hospitalisations, and GP presentations – and days off school.
+Not only is this unsettling for kids as they start a new year at school, but often it impacts on time off work for the parents/carers also.

-There is an annual seasonal spike in asthma exacerbations seen in children after long school holiday breaks reported not only in Australia, but across the globe.
-Our Asthma Educators, tell us that major factors include:
+There is an annual seasonal spike in asthma exacerbations seen in kids after long school holiday breaks reported not only in Australia, but across the globe.
+Our Asthma Educators tell us that major factors include:

 - the loss of daily routine treatment over the summer holidays and Christmas period, when preventer medicines are not taken daily as prescribed and written Asthma Action Plans are not adhered to as strictly as during school terms

 - the inevitable spread of viruses when kids return to school and mix with each other

 - and the possible change of environmental allergens between home and school, triggering allergies or hay fever which can trigger asthma.

 AN ‘ASTHMA-READY’ RETURN TO SCHOOL- WHAT ROLE CAN YOU PLAY?

 Health professionals play a vital role in ensuring parents and carers of kids with asthma are ready for the return to school:

 - Always refer to the Australian Asthma Handbook for best practice asthma guidelines.